 Bear in mind that this is a reflection of my own paper files, arranged according to the way the subject is organized in my own head.
 It isn't arranged in a way that's convenient for anyone else to use; to do so would require a major amount of work, and would also require that I “freeze” the bibliography at some point instead of keeping it up to date.
 This is a working document, not a polished finished product.
 Proceed at your own risk.

 If you want to use the bibliography, I suggest that you download a local copy for yourself, and then employ whatever search tools you happen to be used to.
 (I'm a *nix person, so I use grep and the pattern-search features of less and vi.)
-Unless you have an extremely fast connection to the Net, it doesn't make sense to try to find things using a browser.
-It also doesn't make sense to print it all out: the last person who tried to print it found it was over 700 pages!
+It certainly doesn't make sense to print it all out, and try to page through it manually: the last person who tried to print it found it was over 700 pages!

-I add an item or two a week to this list, so you might want to get a fresh copy every few months.
+I add an item or two a month to this list, so you might want to get a fresh copy a few times a year.

 One of the nuisances of interdisciplinary work is that every field has its own journal abbreviations, evidently as a means of keeping the riff-raff at arm's length.
 Astronomers are no exception.
 So, out of habit, I use short abbreviations for some of the commonest journals: